zuozhenggh/learning-library/developer-library/microservices-unified-observability/extended-usage/extended-usage.md

 You will notice the related tracing changes in the dashboard

-The observability-exporter image correpsonding to the repos at https://github.com/oracle/oracle-db-appdev-monitoring  will soon be available as will more advanced customization of the DB log exporter, etc.
+The observability-exporter image corresponding to the repos at https://github.com/oracle/oracle-db-appdev-monitoring  will soon be available as will more advanced customization of the DB log exporter, etc.

 Proceed to the next lab.